manpanmanpan/manpanmanpan.github.io/_posts/2019-3-5-Probability and Statistics.md

 $$ \beta(\theta) = 0, if~ \theta \in \Theta_0$$
 $$\beta(\theta) = 1, if~ \theta \in \Theta_1$$

+Usually, it's hard to achieve, so we always minimize the type Ⅱ error after controlling the type I error.

 Notice,
 $$ \theta\in\Theta_0 ~~~~ \beta(\theta) = prob~of~type~I~error$$